Considering privacy when using RFID in retail stores

 A follow-up of the 2009 recommendation was set two years later with the RFID Privacy Impact Assessment .
 Using this assessment, a retail company that is about to deploy RFID technology is able to assess the impact of that deployment on the privacy of consumers and is able to take precautionary measures to minimize the impact.

-The international standards organization GS1 has transformed this in an Excel-based tool that can be found on https://www.gs1.org/pia; another tool was created by the French National Centre for RFID (CNRFID) on http://rfid-pia-en16571.eu.
+The international standards organization GS1 has transformed this into an Excel-based tool that can be found on https://www.gs1.org/pia; another tool was created by the French National Centre for RFID (CNRFID) on http://rfid-pia-en16571.eu.

 Whether a Privacy Impact Assessment needs to be completed, and what level of detail is required, depends on the following criteria: